YifanShenSZ/Columbus7-Extension/SinglePointBatch/README.md

 # Single point batch

-To run a batch of Columbus7 single point calculation:
+To run a batch of single point calculation:
 1. Prepare a directory with input template, i.e. everything required for a single point calculation except geom
-2. Prepare an appended Columbus7 geometry file
+2. Prepare an appended geometry file
 3. Prepare a job script for your queuing system
 4. Entre a work directory
-5. bash create.sh InputPath NAtoms GeomPath
+5. python create.py InputPath NAtoms GeomPath
 6. bash submit.sh JobScriptPath

 Optionally, after not every job has finished, you may remove unnecessary files and directories for collecting by: